 Church of St. Peter & St. Paul, 81 West Way, Botley OX2 9JY

-The fridge will be open Monday-Saturday 9am-5pm except Sundays 11am-5pm.
+The fridge is open Monday-Saturday 9am-5pm and Sundays 11am-5pm.
 Priority for people in need Saturday and Monday 9-10am.

 Help to reduce food waste and support your neighbours by putting food in the fridge and taking food from it.